23rd Division (South Vietnam): Battle of Kontum

-On 28 April 1972 during the Battle of Kontum the Division's headquarters was moved 160 km from Ban Me Thuot to Kontum to take control of all ARVN forces defending the city.
+On 28 April 1972 during the Battle of Kontum the division's headquarters was moved 160 km from Ban Me Thuot to Kontum to take control of all ARVN forces defending the city.
 The 53rd Regiment was tasked with the defense of Kontum while the 2nd and 6th Ranger Groups were deployed north of the city on Route 14 to delay the PAVN advance.
 In early May the 45th and 46th Regiments arrived at Kontum replacing the 2nd and 6th Ranger Groups north of the city thus improving operational control of the defenses.
 By mid-May the 44th Regiment was located on Route 41 4 km northwest of Kontum, the 45th Regiment defended the north of the city and the 53rd Regiment on the northeast defended Kontum Airfield.

 The PAVN attacked Kontum on the morning of 14 May without the heavy artillery preparation that had been used in their previous attacks.
 The PAVN 48th Regiment and 203rd Tank Regiment attacked the city from the northwest, the 28th Regiment came from the north and the 64th and 141st Regiments attacked from the south.
 The ARVN artillery began targeting the T-54 tanks moving down Route 14.
 This targeting separated the supporting PAVN infantry from their tanks and allowed the ARVN tank killers to do their work.
 Two T-54s were destroyed by teams with M72 LAWs.
 The sky was overcast and tactical air support was not able to operate, however, Hawk's Claw helicopters had arrived on the scene from Camp Holloway, their helicopters and Jeeps had BGM-71 TOW missiles, which were powerful enough to penetrate a T-54.
 They found the PAVN tanks before they could find cover in the jungle and destroyed two more tanks.
-By 09:00 hours, the attack had been stopped.
+By 09:00 the attack had been stopped.
 The PAVN continued their rocket and artillery fire throughout the day.
 Then at 20:00 on the 14th, the PAVN launched a second attack, putting heavy pressure on the north, west and south.
 There were two B-52 strikes scheduled and they were directed against PAVN forces pressuring the 44th Regiment.
 The PAVN forces pulled back having suffered hundreds of casualties in the strike.
 On 15 May the PAVN attack continued, but the 44th held its positions assisted by tactical air support.